Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33-metadyskolia.md

 Marty kissed his cheek "We’ll take it a step at a time.
 And trust me, I’ll fuck up sometimes too, that’s just how relationships go."

 "...Okay."
 He was visibly making an effort not to vibrate happily.
-"But...promise me something?
+"But... promise me something?
 Let me know when I’m fuckin’ up?
-I...I wanna learn."
+I...
+I wanna learn."

 "I wanna learn too.
 I’m not some magic relationship wizard, ‘Horse.
 We’ll just take things as they come and try not to overthink things and… just enjoy ourselves.
 Okay?
 Crawl, walk, run."